Transformation Double Categories Associated to 2-Group Actions: Transformation Double Category for a 2-Group Action

 where $\gamma_2 = \partial(\chi_1)\gamma_1$, and:

 where the underlying squares in ${\cal D}(\G)$ are given in (\ref{eq:F2squares}).

 \end{itemize} \end{definition}

-\begin{theorem} ${\C \wquot \G}$ is a well-defined double category. \end{theorem} \begin{proof} Most of the points to be checked are directly implied by the properties of the internal categories ${\C \wquot \G}$ and $\widetilde{\C \wquot \G}$, e.g. the vertical target of the vertical composition of squares is well-defined due to (\ref{eq:targetcomposition}).
+\begin{theorem} ${\C \wquot \G}$ is a well-defined double category. \end{theorem} \begin{proof} This follows from general considerations, but can also be checked by using the properties of the internal categories ${\C \wquot \G}$ and $\widetilde{\C \wquot \G}$, e.g. the vertical target of the vertical composition of squares is well-defined due to (\ref{eq:targetcomposition}).
 We note that the vertical target of the horizontal composition of squares, equals the composition of the vertical targets of the two squares, i.e.

 by the functoriality of $\hat{\Phi}$ in (\ref{eq:Phihat-func1}).
 Likewise the horizontal target of the vertical composition of squares equals the composition of the horizontal targets of the two squares, i.e.